Summary

-The numbers make Petrobras (NYSE:NYSE:PBR) a glaring value, but in a modern, global market, can value hide in plain sight?
+The numbers make Petrobras (NYSE:NYSE:NYSE:PBR) a glaring value, but in a modern, global market, can value hide in plain sight?
 We believe that investor bias, as well as the fear-greed cycle means value often does hide in plain sight.
 The S&P 500's outperformance over the past 10 years has led investors to jump aboard the hype train.
 Meanwhile, Emerging Markets are far less expensive and offering far greater long-term returns.
 The recent actions of Putin's Russia have caused investors to paint the entire asset class with the same brush.
 But, the world is not black and white.

 Investors often allow their minds get clouded by either the risk or the reward, and forget that successful investing involves a weighing of the probabilities.
 In Charlie Munger's famous speech on human misjudgment, he highlighted "the non-mathematical nature of the human brain."
 If one is playing a game based on what they feel is best, rather than weighing the probabilities, they're likely to lose in the long-run.
 We believe the market's clouded its mind with risks when it comes to Petrobras.